Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Assessment of the cVAE design accuracy

 We investigate to what degree the performance of the cVAE depends on the size of the training set.
-While all the results above used the full training set with $>8000$ designs, we found that the design error attains similar levels when only using $5\%$ (416) designs of that training data (see Figure~\ref{fig:sensitivity}).
-This is a strong indicator, that only a fraction of the used data is needed for training a cVAE that yields good designs.
-However, a thorough analysis of the amount of training data that is needed for a given size of input and output vectors is outside the scope of this work.
+The full data set still requires the generation of 10000 design points for 6 geometry parameters and 4 modal properties, which might not be smaller than the amount of iterations required for classical topology optimization.
+The cVAE quality assessment in the previous section used the full training set with $>8000$ designs, and this approach is repeated for increasingly small random subsets of the training data.
+Figure~\ref{fig:sensitivity} shows that the design error attains similar levels when using as little as $5\%$ (416) designs of the training data.
+This is a strong indicator, that only a fraction of the used data is needed for training a cVAE to yields accurate designs.
+However, a thorough analysis of the training data needed for a given size of input and output vectors is outside the scope of this work.